wusanwan/daily_exercises/graphics/README.md

 📄homework4.cpp
 including basic transformations of 2D simple graphics and liang-barsky algo.

 📄spongebob.cpp
-a game about spongebob
+a game about spongebob.

 👇see more in my blog:
 https://www.wusanwan.xyz